dsisco11/SiscosHooks/README.md

 ### Installing
-The library comes with an installer which will inject it into your slimerancher much like a plugin loader would.
+The library comes with an installer which will inject it into your game much like a plugin loader would.
 To download the installer click <a href="https://github.com/dsisco11/SiscosHooks/raw/master/Installer.zip">HERE</a>.
 If you need more information about installing visit the <a href="wiki">wiki</a>.